Alina Sanko: Early life and education

-Sanko was born on 31 December 1998 in Azov.
+Sanko was born in Azov.
 Prior to winning Miss Russia 2019, Sanko resided in Moscow and studied architecture at the Moscow State University of Land Management.
 She had previously worked as a model for an online catalogue.

 Pageantry

-In 2019, Sanko was selected to represent Azov at Miss Russia 2019.
-She went on to win the competition, succeeding Yulia Polyachikhina of Chuvashia.
-Her runners-up were Arina Verina of Yekaterinburg and Ralina Arabova of Tatarstan.
+In 2019, Sanko represented Azov and won Miss Russia 2019.
+She succeeded Yulia Polyachikhina of Chuvashia.
+The runners-up were Arina Verina of Yekaterinburg and Ralina Arabova of Tatarstan.
 As part of her winning prize, Sanko was awarded a brand new car and ₽3 million.

-As Miss Russia, Sanko was given the opportunity to represent Russia in both Miss World 2019 and Miss Universe 2019, however, due to conflicting dates she only competed in Miss World; Russia ultimately withdrew from Miss Universe following delays in announcing the date and venue of the competition, which would have made it difficult to find a replacement for Sanko to compete and secure that entrant an American visa.
+As Miss Russia, Sanko was supposed to represent Russia at both Miss World 2019 and Miss Universe 2019, however, due to conflicting dates she only competed in Miss World.
+Russia withdrew from Miss Universe following delays in announcing the date and venue for the competition, which would have made it difficult to find a replacement for Sanko and secure an American visa.
 In March 2021, it was confirmed that Sanko would represent Russia at Miss Universe 2020.